-For the initial prioritization/rating of findings, this program will use the Bugcrowd Vulnerability Rating Taxonomy.
-However, it is important to note that in some cases a vulnerability priority will be modified due to its likelihood or impact.
+For the initial prioritization/rating of findings, this program uses the Bugcrowd Vulnerability Rating Taxonomy.
+However, please note that in some cases, the priority rating will be altered due to reflect the likelihood or impact of an exploit.
 In any instance where an issue is downgraded, a full, detailed explanation will be provided to the researcher - along with the opportunity to appeal, and make a case for a higher priority.

-We will award higher bounties for all valid submissions contained in our Focus Areas.
+We will award greater bounties for all valid submissions contained in our Focus Areas (see Target Information).